 DLS runs a service operated by people with disabilities and for them.
 They provide information and advice about disability rights as well as on tackling discrimination against people with disabilities.

 Run by Inclusion London, this website aims to help Deaf or disabled people to use the law to fight for their rights - especially against disability discrimination.

 EASS can inform you about your rights and options with regard to equality and discrimination matters, either by telephone or by email.
 Please note that EASS is not able to give legal advice.

 The ACAS website provides detailed information and guidance on various workplace and employment issues.
-They also operate a confidential and impartial helpline.
+They also operate a confidential and impartial helpline on 0300 123 1100.

 From April 2013 legal aid is no longer available for employment law, except in cases involving discrimination.
 This makes it much more difficult to find free advice on these matters.

 The University of Law is operating an advice line on employment law.
 To make initial contact please call 01483 216 528.
 You will be asked for some details about yourself and, if appropriate, get a telephone appointment which may take place between 6pm-8pm.
 The service is operated by qualified solicitors with law students assisting.

 Are you or do you know of workers being exploited in the following sectors?